- Unfortunately, butterflies do not have very long lifespans.

 While butterflies that live in captivity still have relatively short lifespans, they will almost always far outlive their natural life expectancy.
 This is because they have access to ample nutrients as caterpillars, a safe environment as pupae, and a controlled, predator-free environment as adults.

 - Did you know that many species of adult butterflies are born without mouths?
 Some are able to sip nectar from flowers, but most species rely on the nutrients they were able to store as caterpillars.
-This is why adults tend to have a short lifespan.
+This is why adults tend to have short lifespans.

 - Only one or two out of every 100 butterfly eggs survives to the caterpillar stage.
 Because so many eggs are lost to predators and disease, female butterflies will lay hundreds of eggs at once.